Mayor and Members of Council

 - “2 Gallon Pin” from the American Red Cross for Blood Donations

 - Knights of Columbus – St. John Neumann Council 1436 (Third Degree)

 - St. Charles Borromeo – Active Member and Director of the Communications Ministry

 - Founded and Charter Member of Delran Historical Society

 Term expires 12/31/2020

 Tyler was born and raised in Delran, and graduated from Delran High School.
-Tyler earned a bachelor’s degree in Business Management from Rowan University and will start law school at the University of Pennsylvania in 2018.
+Tyler earned a bachelor’s degree in Business Management from Rowan University and currently in law school at the University of Pennsylvania.

 Tyler realized early in life that he was driven to make a difference in his community.
 He enjoyed helping people and felt compelled to make a lasting impact.
 Tyler first served on the Delran Township School’s Technology Committee to develop a three-year plan for the district.
 He also served on the Delran Recreation Advisory Committee.
 Tyler was the founding Vice-President of the Delran Education Foundation, a nonprofit raising money for educational initiatives.